Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 ```

 Well done!
 We can now type chat messages without triggering re-renders.
-However, there are still re-renders whenever a new chat message is received, or when the camera and microphone are turned on or off.
-These issues can be fixed using the same above approach.
+However, there are still re-renders whenever a new chat message is received or when the camera and microphone are turned on or off.
+These issues can be fixed using the same approach above.

 Congrats!
 You have created a fully custom video app that: